 B vitamins play a pivotal role in maintaining a healthy and functioning human body.
 Imbalances in their normal levels can lead to severe health disorders with numerous associated complications.
 It is essential to beware of practices that can lead to the deficiency of essential nutrients -this can be through certain dietary habits or drug-induced.

-For example, drugs such as methotrexate and phenytoin are known to aggravate vitamin B9 (folate) deficiency.
+For example, drugs such as methotrexate and phenytoin can aggravate vitamin B9 (folate) deficiency.
 Similarly, diabetic patients who are using glucose-control drugs (e.g. Metformin) or individuals using PPIs (pantoprazole, omeprazole, or esomeprazole) are at an increased risk of drug-induced vitamin B12 deficiency [4].
 As a result, this can lead to potential complications associated with cobalamin deficiency – impaired cell division, faulty DNA synthesis, hyperhomocysteinemia, hematopoiesis, etc.

 Drug-induced nutritional imbalances are a very common occurrence among patients on prescription medications.
 Hence, frequent monitoring appropriate management is essential for avoiding any severe complications.